 The mansion, stables and outbuildings double as a museum with antique furniture, glassware and precious collectables.
 The stables and outbuildings have a collection of horse-drawn carriages with resident wheelwright and carriage builder.

 The Ryans had been in their home for just three days in 1963 when, from the bottom of their driveway one foggy evening, they saw light streaming from every door and window.
 Electricity had not yet been connected and their kerosene lamps were not lit.
 There were no window panes due to earlier vandalism, so their car headlights could not have caused the light.
 As they cautiously drove towards their home, the lights abruptly disappeared.

-It happened again to their son as he returned home alone, some 27 years later, and there were many puzzling events in between.
-All with no explanation or reason.
+It happened again to their son as he returned home alone some 27 years later and there were many puzzling events in between, all without explanation or reason.
 Some people have "a feeling" about the house.
-Some have said they have heard voices.
+Some have said they heard voices.